Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 There's a way to prevent this from happening to you.

-Uh you know that identity theft is one of the fastest growing crimes in America, and it happens every three seconds in the country.
+You know that identity theft is one of the fastest growing crimes in America, and it happens every three seconds in the country.

 And you can be smart about it.

-Life lock, peace of mind for your identity.
+Life Lock, peace of mind for your identity.

-Even if your identity does get stolen, if something gets past them, they'll insure you up to a million bucks in damages.
+Even if your identity does get stolen, something gets past them.

-Pine Bluff, Arkansas.
+Use the promo code Rush, Pine Bluff, Arkansas.

 Pam, great to have you with us on the EIB network.